Sam loves trying new DIY crafts and activities with her children.

 - Pin the Tail on the Pig: A Minecraft-themed version of "pin the tail on the donkey" using the game's pig character instead.

 - Pass the Exploding Parcel: Use layers of red paper and string to wrap the gift to look like a large stick of dynamite.
 To make it really fun and realistic, include a cheap, traditional alarm clock inside that makes a loud ticking sound.
 Get the kids to think it's going to blow any second!
-Include candy gems between layers so each kid that unwraps gets a mini prize.
+Include candy gems between layers, so each kid that unwraps gets a mini prize.

 - Gemstone Treasure Hunt: This is a really flexible idea that works well indoors in a litter bin filled with shredded paper or outside in a sandpit (sandbox) for younger kids.
 Or you could have the kids hunt for treasure around the house or garden with a treasure map you've drawn and copied.
-Include a few rare gemstones to locate that get a special prize, or award the main prize to whomever finds the most (you could even split the children into teams).
+Include a few rare gemstones to locate that get a special prize, or award the main prize to whoever finds the most (you could even split the children into teams).

 - Minecraft Bingo: Have the caller pick out cards featuring gems, potions, and various Minecraft-related items from the hat.
 Have the kids mark them off on their bingo cards when those items are called.
 The first child to cross off all their items shouts 'Bingo!' and wins a prize.

 - Zombie Game: Borrowing from staple Halloween games, have the kids lie on the floor like motionless zombies.
 One person has to be "it," and it's their job to make the zombies giggle, laugh, and move without touching them.
-Anyone moving is out and joins the others trying to make the zombies move, until only one is left and takes the prize!
+Anyone moving is out and joins the others trying to make the zombies move until only one is left and takes the prize!

 - Minute to Win It: Try to keep two balloons in the air for one minute; it's harder than it seems!